renato-ubuy/n8n-chatgpt-mcp/README.md

-# N8N MCP Server for Claude.ai Web Integration
+# N8N MCP Server for Claude.ai and ChatGPT

-🚀 **First-ever working MCP server that brings N8N workflow automation directly to Claude.ai web interface**
+🚀 Production-ready MCP server that brings N8N workflow automation to both Claude.ai and ChatGPT (via ChatGPT Connectors).

-This breakthrough implementation enables Claude.ai to directly manage N8N workflows through a secure, multi-tenant MCP server with OAuth 2.1 authentication.
-Unlike desktop-only solutions, this server works entirely through HTTP streaming, making N8N accessible from any Claude.ai web session.
+Works over HTTP(S) using SSE or WebSocket and provides an OAuth flow for browsers.
+SSE mode is compatible with ChatGPT Connectors, and OAuth/SSE modes work with Claude web.

 ## 📚 Table of Contents